 Cathy Hudson, Coordinator (410-796-7232)

-About ELL and HoLLIE
+About HoLLIE in-person Classes

 The institute’s original outreach was to persons 50+ and was designed to allow participants to use leadership skills to address environmental concerns and give back to the community, usually with 100+ hours of volunteer service to a local environmental organization.